 Your kids will love spinning the month arrow around and around, and changing the year every January.

 Months of the Year Books

-I spent some time looking for books to go along with this activity…
+I spent some time looking for a story about Months of the Year to go along with this activity…

 Oh my word!
-I’m in love with the ones I found!
+I’m in love with each one of these!
 They’re all perfect for teaching poetry as well as for reinforcing the months of the year.